 Your website creates a perception about your company.
 Your potential clients will hit the back button if your website looks old and abandoned, or if it just looks poor in comparison to your competitors.
 After all, you don’t go to a client meeting looking unkempt, why should your website look out of date?

 Poor appearance means more than just lost opportunities.
-A higher bounce rate (people visit your site and leave without so much as clicking on another page), affects SEO rankings, which leads to lower positions in Google, and, if you are advertising, leads to higher cost per click.
+A higher bounce rate (people visit your site and leave without so much as clicking on another page), affects SEO rankings, which leads to lower positions in Google, and, if you are advertising, leads to a higher cost per click.

 We already mentioned that your content should be written in layman’s terms describing the problems you can solve, instead of being just a list of practice areas.
 This will allow you to develop an emotional connection with your target audience, which should result in more phone calls.